Managing time at work is a challenge for everyone.

 When there is no targeted due date, postponing tasks is inevitable.

-It is important for managers to be clear with expectations and provide specific goals for job completion.
+Managers need to be clear with expectations and provide specific goals for job completion.

 A written job description and employee goals can help with this.